Deewana Mastana

 Deewana Mastana is a 1997 Indian Hindi-language romantic comedy film directed by David Dhawan.
 The film stars Govinda, Anil Kapoor, and Juhi Chawla in pivotal roles.
-Johnny Lever, Anupam Kher, Reema Lagoo, Shakti Kapoor, Saeed Jaffrey, and Kader Khan have supporting roles, while Salman Khan makes a special appearance.
+Johnny Lever, Anupam Kher, Reema Lagoo, Shakti Kapoor, Saeed Jaffrey, Kader Khan, and Himani Shivpuri have supporting roles, while Salman Khan makes a special appearance.
 This film was dedicated to Manmohan Desai.
 Johnny Lever received the Filmfare award for Best Comedian for his performance on this film.
 The film was a success upon its release.
 The film was remade in Telugu as Nuvva Nena in 2012.